 Another way to prevent near-point stress is to position your close work at an appropriate distance from the eyes.
 As everyone is different, a good rule is that whatever you’re working on should be at arm’s length.

 Books, notebooks, computers, phones, and knitting are all things that should be at least an arm’s length away.
 Any closer to the eye and your muscles in your eyes will have to strain to see.

 The last recommendation we have requires a bit of a time commitment, but it’s worth it.
 The best way to avoid near-point stress is to increase the flexibility of the lens in your eye.
 Believe it or not, it is possible!

 The results will take a while to present themselves, but they will be worth the wait.
 Your eyes will be stronger and healthier and better equipped to do close work.
 The best way to increase the flexibility of your lens is to consume the right vitamins.

 The best nutrients and vitamins for your lenses are vitamin A, vitamin C and omega-3 fatty acids.
-You can find these three nutrients in a variety of food such as fish, citrus fruits and highly pigmented vegetables like carrots and bell peppers.
-Supplements can also be a convenient alternative, such as the Ocu-Plus Formula.
+You can find these three nutrients in a variety of food such as fish and citrus fruits.
+And, highly pigmented vegetables like carrots and bell peppers.
+Supplements such as the Ocu-Plus Formula can also be a convenient alternative.

-The next time you’re cramming for finals or are trying to meet a deadline, remember that your health comes first.
+The next time you’re cramming for finals or are trying to meet a deadline, remember to put your health first.
 Take care of your eyes and your eyes will take care of you!